Ma-Marcinowski/Verificational-Model/README.md

     * Implemented via Google Colaboratory - (2020) - 110ms/step (36791 steps per epoch) in the case of model v2.8.0 training on pairs of [512x512] and [256x256] patches.

-  * 3.25.1.
+  * 3.26.1.
 Database:

     * Preprocessinh v0.8;

-    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 588642 image pairs (equal number of positive and negative instances) divided into six equal training dataframes;
+    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 588642 image pairs (equal number of positive and negative instances);

-    * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 67048 image pairs (equal number of positive and negative instances) divided into six equal validation dataframes.
+    * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 67048 image pairs (equal number of positive and negative instances).

-  * 3.25.2.
+  * 3.26.2.
 Hyperparameters:

     * Vide 3.7.3.
 Hyperparameters.

-  * 3.25.3 Training:
+  * 3.26.3 Training:

     | Epoch | Training Loss | Training Accuracy | Validation Loss | Validation Accuracy | Learning Rate |
     | --- | --- | --- | --- | --- | --- |